 We lead educational field trips on the farm for youth and adult groups of all ages.
 Getting people out to the land and educating them about healthy food and sustainable agriculture is essential to our work.
 Trips can include activities, farm work, and veggie tastings, and are led by youth crew workers whenever possible.
 Email Liz to coordinate a field trip for your youth group.

 If you’re interested in a less structured experience but still want to see what we’re doing out on the farm, talk to Liz about setting up a farm tour.

-During the Summer Youth Programs, a group of Real Food Rising crew workers team up with a local chef in the Salt Lake area to prepare a seasonal feast that features farm fresh produce from the RFR farm sites!
-After a morning spent cooking in that chefs’s restaurant or commercial kitchen, the chef and RFR youth interns serve their meal to members of the community back on the farm.
+During the summer, youth crew workers team up with local chefs in the Salt Lake area to prepare a seasonal feast that features our farm fresh produce!
+After a morning spent preparing the meal, youth serve their meal to members of the community.

-It’s a transformative experience for both youth and guests: Youth show off their farming, cooking, and public speaking skills while working with great chefs who do a lot for the community, while guests learn more about where food comes from and how Real Food Rising affects the lives of youth through food.
+It’s a transformative experience for everyone: Youth show off their farming, cooking, and public speaking skills while working with great chefs who do a lot for the community.
+Guests learn more about where food comes from and how Real Food Rising affects the lives of youth through food and farming.